SuperKam91/gns/README.md

 Can also call MultiNest ([MultiNest paper](https://arxiv.org/abs/0809.3437)) by calling the `pyMultiNest` wrapper ([PyMultiNest](https://github.com/JohannesBuchner/PyMultiNest)) for comparison.

-These are automatically employed in `tests.py`, but can be turned on and off by setting the appropriate flags in the file.
+## Tests

+Unit tests ensuring the correct values for the Bayesian evidence, its error and the K-L divergence are calculated for toy models which utilise both periodic and spherical parameters, are deployed by running `tests.py` which is in the `tests/` directory.

 ## Requirements